Artentus/FactorioApiDoc/docs/update-api/index.md

 ### Available Versions Endpoint

-To get a complete list of available packages you one can send a `GET` request to this endpoint located at `/get-available-versions`.
+To get a complete list of available packages one can send a `GET` request to this endpoint located at `/get-available-versions`.

 The following parameters must be specified: